wink-link/winklink-doc/docs/en/pricing.md

 #### Update Prices with requestRateUpdate

-Use the following interface to request WINKLink oracle nodes to acquire the latest price information from external data sources:
+Use the following interface to request WINkLink oracle nodes to acquire the latest price information from external data sources:

 ```js
 function requestRateUpdate() returns (bytes32)